 Applicants who had initially applied for Medicine and who are either repeating A-levels or who have already achieved the relevant A and AS-level qualifications, are strongly advised not to commence an alternative degree course.
-If they have done so, all examinations taken must have been passed.
+If they have done so, then applicants will be required to complete the year in full and to pass all examinations at first attempt with a minimum pass mark of 50% in each module by July of the appropriate application cycle.